nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --tls.certkeyfile string                        PEM file containing the private key of the server certificate.
       --tls.offload string                            Whether to enable TLS offloading for incoming connections.
 Enable by setting it to 'incoming'.
 If enabled 'tls.certheader' must be configured as well.
       --tls.truststorefile string                     PEM file containing the trusted CA certificates for authenticating remote servers. (default "truststore.pem")
+      --url string                                    Public facing URL of the server (required).
+Must be HTTPS when strictmode is set.
       --vcr.openid4vci.definitionsdir string          Directory with the additional credential definitions the node could issue (experimental, may change without notice).
       --vcr.openid4vci.enabled                        Enable issuing and receiving credentials over OpenID4VCI. (default true)
       --vcr.openid4vci.timeout duration               Time-out for OpenID4VCI HTTP client operations. (default 30s)